 We know: Saying “Don’t use public Wi-Fi” is like saying, “Don’t go out in public.”
 It’s impossible.
 But you really should be careful about what you do on a public network.
 Save the banking for a trusted network, and be extra careful about the sites you visit and the links you click.
 Your best bet, though, is to use a VPN.

 DIY advice: If you have to use public Wi-Fi, practice safe surfing.
-A VPN (virtual private network) which creates an encrypted connection through a secure server that allows you to browse the internet.
-Businesses have been using VPN technology for years, and more private users are adopting them as well.
+A virtual private network (VPN) creates an encrypted connection through a secure server that allows you to browse the internet.
+Businesses have been using VPN technology for years, and more private users are adopting it.
 Tap or click for a guide on setting up Kim’s pick, our sponsor ExpressVPN.

 Not really sure how VPNs work?
 No worries.
 Tap or click for 6 questions about VPNs you’ve been afraid to ask.